OmniDB/OmniDB/omnidb_plugin/README.md

 ### Linux

-On Linux we need to add a rule to *pg_hba.conf* of type `local`, maching the user and database OmniDB is connected to.
+On Linux we need to add a rule to *pg_hba.conf* of type `local`, matching the PostgreSQL user and database OmniDB is connected to.
 The method can be either `trust`, which is insecure and not recommended, or `md5`.

 #### trust